chrissank/PiCamHomeSecurity/README.md

 FAR TODO:

-- Establish communication with the pis
-    - SSH control = change the service, delete files, etc?
-    - How to get IP of pis?

 - Motion detection
     - Detection done via server, on each mpv stream (can be captured more than once?)
     - "log" of events, detections, on the server, viewable on a dashboard